aosabook/500lines/spreadsheet/chapter.md

     const json = angular.toJson( $scope.sheet );
 ```

-Here we first snapshot the state of `sheet` into a JSON string, stored in the constant `json`.
+Here we first take a snapshot of the state of `sheet` and store it in the constant `json`, a JSON string.

 Next up, we construct a `promise` from [$timeout](https://docs.angularjs.org/api/ng/service/$timeout) that cancels the upcoming computation if it takes more than 99 milliseconds: